 Timeline

 This Environmental Assessment began in 2018 and has undergone changes in administrative direction multiple times since.
-A determination on the assessment is now expected in 2026.
+A determination on the assessment is now anticipated in 2026.

 • 2018